 Does the space comply with health and safety regulations?
 Is there any AC or temperature control features in the building?
 Are there any broken plugs, or light bulbs that need fixing?
+Do you need a coffee machine for the office?
 Make sure you double check these things over before officially moving in.
 Check that all amenities are functioning and ready to use, including all toilet and kitchen facilities.
 Make your staff aware of new information, including parking set up, nearest bus stops, train stations so they can prepare transportation to the new space.

 7. Keep your office connected.

 Technological disruptions will be a major issue when it comes to moving.
 Warn IT and telephone providers beforehand, about your office move, to ensure a seamless crossover of service, having less of an impact on staff productivity time.
 Let your IT team check all your servers and equipments at your new offices.